Quantum Fourier Transform Has Small Entanglement: Exponential Decay of the QFT's Schmidt Coefficients

-so the Hamiltonian $H_n$ can also be physically interpreted as $Z$-$Z$ interaction on each pair of sites with exponentially decaying correlations.
+Note that the projection operator $|1 \rangle\langle 1|$ is equivalent to the Pauli-Z operator shifted and rescaled, so the Hamiltonian $H_n^P$ can also be physically interpreted as $Z$-$Z$ interaction on each pair of sites with exponentially decaying correlations.
 Such interaction is considered as short-range, and the sum of interactions across any partition converges as the system size increases, thus so does the entanglement entropy.
 Specifically, in \cite{Gong_2017} the authors prove that for a quantum state on a $D$-dimensional finite or infinite lattice, if it evolves in time under a Hamiltonian with interactions decaying faster than $1/r^{D+1}$ where $r$ is the distance between two sites, the entanglement entropy of the state with respect to a subregion cannot change faster than a rate proportional to the size of the subregion's boundary.
-For the case of $Q_n^{P}$ on a 1D qubit chain, the interaction decays as $1/2^r$ which is exponentially faster than $1/r^2$, thus the entanglement rate is bounded by a very small constant, and the amount of entanglement generated through $Q_n^{P}$ on any state $|\psi\rangle$ does not grow with the number of qubits, i.e.:
+For the case of $Q_n^{P}$ on a 1D qubit chain, the interaction decays as $1/2^r$ which is exponentially faster than $1/r^2$.
+Therefore, the entanglement rate is bounded by a very small constant, and the amount of entanglement generated through $Q_n^{P}$ on any state $|\psi\rangle$ does not grow with the number of qubits, i.e.

 where $S_j$ is the von Neumann entropy calculated at partition $j$.
 See Appendix~\ref{appendix:opEE_EP} for details.

 While this result does not directly translate to Schmidt coefficients of $Q_n^{P}$ (or those of $Q_n$), we note the operator Schmidt decomposition can be reinterpreted as the Schmidt decomposition of the state $Q_n^{P}(|\alpha\rangle\otimes|\beta\rangle)$, where $|\alpha\rangle$ is a maximally entangled state on system $\mathcal{A}$ and an ancilla $\mathcal{R_A}$ with $\text{dim}(\mathcal{R_A}) = \text{dim}(\mathcal{A})$, and $|\beta\rangle$ is a maximally entangled state on system $\mathcal{B}$ and an ancilla $\mathcal{R_B}$ with $\text{dim}(\mathcal{R_B}) = \text{dim}(\mathcal{B})$.
 Therefore, the Schmidt coefficients of $Q_n^{P}$ arise from setting $|\psi\rangle = |\alpha\rangle\otimes|\beta\rangle$ in Eq.~\eqref{eq:delta_S}, which indicates that they must decay fast enough so they converge under the function $S_j$ and thus $\Delta S$ is a constant.
 Indeed, our Theorem~\ref{theorem:rQFT_low} is a stronger statement, which shows that the Schmidt coefficients decay exponentially fast, so $\Delta S$ is not only bounded by a constant but also extremely small.